johannesfrimberger/CarND-Advanced-Lane-Lines/README.md

 To be able to detect lines we first need to create a binary image showing potentially relevant points.

-Binary SobelX Threhshold S channel
+The binary image is created by applying the sobel operator in x direction and thresholding the results with a configurable lower and upper limit.

+Additionally the RGB image is converted to HLS color space and the S color space is thresholded by an lower and upper limit.

+If one of these two binary criteria is fulfilled the pixel is considered as relevant for further processing.

-To improve stability and reduce the calulation time we applied two masks to the binary image.
+To improve stability we applied two masks to the binary image.
 The red mask reduces the view of view to a realistic area to search for lane line while the green mask takes care of irregularities within the road.